HestiMae/pollinators-paradise/README.md

 ---

-This desscription describes in detail, what each item does - if you'd prefer to find out yourself using EMI and the hints provided in-game, feel free to skip or skim it!
+This description describes, in detail, what each item does - if you'd prefer to find out yourself using EMI and the hints provided in-game, feel free to skip or skim it!
 A pure-gameplay, 7-minute [video demo](https://www.youtube.com/watch?v=wZtLSltqMKg) is also available if preferred.

 ---